54 Fun Baby Shower Games

 What you'll need:

-• Basket or tray
+Basket or tray

-• At least 20 baby-related items
+At least 20 baby-related items

 How to play:

 Fill a basket or tray with small baby-related objects before the shower.
-During the shower, ask the mum-to-be to quickly walk around the room and show everyone the basket/tray.
+During the shower, ask the parent(s)-to-be to quickly walk around the room and show everyone the basket/tray.
 After the quick viewing, hide the basket in another room and distribute paper and pens.
 Ask everyone to write down all of the items they saw in the basket.
 See who has the best memory and can recall the most items.

-39. Super Parent in Training
+43. Super Parent in Training

 What you'll need:

-• Cordless or mobile phone
+A cordless or mobile phone

-• Approximately eight pairs of unmatched baby socks
+Approximately eight pairs of unmatched baby socks

-• Stack of nappies
+A stack of nappies

-• Baby doll or plush toy
+Baby doll or cuddly toy

 How to play:

-Each of your guests will have a turn trying to be super parent.
+Each of your guests will have a turn trying to be a super parent.
 When you say ‘Go’, the super parent candidate has to pick up the phone and cradle it between their ear and shoulder.
 At the same time, they must correctly sort the socks into matched piles and change the baby's nappy.
 They cannot put down the phone while they are doing this.
 Before the next guest begins their turn, mix up the socks again.
 Time each guest to see how long it takes to complete the tasks − no mistakes allowed, of course.

-40. Pin the Poo
+44. Pin the Poo

 Transport your guests back to their childhood with a baby-related twist on the party classic Pin the Tail on the Donkey.